gitamit29/Oscar-Award-Scrapper/README.md

-Here’s a professional and clear **README.md** content you can use for your Oscar Award-winning film scraper project:

----

 #  Oscar Award-Winning Films Scraper

 This project is a web scraper built using **Python** and **BeautifulSoup** to extract data on Oscar award-winning films from a target website.
 The data includes film titles, categories, award years, and whether the film won or was nominated.